villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 5
 ```

-The expansion of the `list_length/1` behaves quite similarly to the factorial function.
+The expansion of the `list_length/1` behaves quite similarly to the factorial function despite the fact that the last expanded value is returned from a different function body than the former ones.

 ```java
 int[] array = {1,2,3,4,5};